billsix/cprogrammingbook/doc/08-Specialized.rst

 and describes what they mean in a fairly readable way (for a standard).
-Scope and linkage have already been described in Chapter 4, although we do present a review of them below.
+Scope and linkage have already been described in :ref:`functions`, although we do present a review of them below.

 Storage class specifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~